FAQ - Facilities

 Catered events, where an alcohol server/bartender is preparing and serving drinks, require a permit from the Washington County Health Department.

 A. Hagg Lake Park has many options and types.
-Please refer to the Facilities page of the website for more details.
+Please refer to the Facilities page of the website for more details or call the park office at 503-359-5732 for more information.

 A. The Park Advisory Board is comprised of community members that provide advice on the maintenance, operations, and capital development needs of Scoggins Valley Park/Henry Hagg Lake.
 Traditionally, members are appointed from all Commissioner districts.